 Disposable income figures don’t account for certain costs.
 For instance, state and local sales taxes are not included in the personal tax deductions when calculating disposable income.
 Yet you of course still have to pay them.
 You may also have more mandatory deductions from your paycheck than most, such as ones for court-ordered child support or back taxes.
 These also contribute to the reduction of your disposable income.

 Also, bear in mind that the net pay figure on a pay stub is not necessarily equal to disposable income as it’s explained here.
 That’s because you may have voluntary contributions to a retirement savings account, like a 401(k), automatically withheld from your pay.

 The Bottom Line

 Broadly speaking, disposable income is what you have left after taxes.
 Individual situations may mean that practically speaking, your disposable income is more or less than that amount, though.
 Even still, the concept of disposable income is extremely useful for budgeting, as well as in economic analysis and government policy creation.

 Tips for Your Budget Planning

 - Budgeting is incredibly important for your overall financial health, but it can be difficult to do on your own.
-In turn, you may find it valuable to work with a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with top financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+You may find it valuable to work with a financial advisor who can help with all of your financial questions and activities.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.